ehaddad2/Huffman-Encoder/README.md

 # Huffman-Encoder

+Prereqs:
+- If you want to encode a file, make sure you create 2 blank text files for the frequency processing and the encoded message.
+Also, you of course want to have the text file you want to encrypt.
+Place all these files in the main folder of the program prior to invoking it.

+- If you want to decode a file, make sure you create 2 blank files for the frequency processing and a file the program can write the decoded message to.
+Also, you'll want the .enc file you want to decrypt.

+About:
 This program uses huffman compression to compress a user-specified file onto an encrypted file with a frequency file as the key and then gives the user the option to decode it.

 Primary methods and description: